The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Results and Discussions

 The width of the top metal gate is considered to be $40~nm$, and it is biased with $V_g=1.00~V$ initially.
 The top gate is located symmetrically between two uncontacted $50~nm$ spaces along the y-axis on the top surface [see Fig. \ref{fig1}(b)].
 Table (I) lists the material properties and thicknesses of the layers.

 The electrochemical potential reference was considered as $\mu=0.0~meV$ (grounded). $80~K$, $4.2~K$, and $50~mK$ have been used as references for high, low, and ultra-low temperatures.

-We developed our own Finite-Volume Thomas-Fermi approximation (FV-TF) and Finite-Volume Schr\"odinger-Poission (FV-SP) codes.
-Fig. \ref{fig5} shows the primary nonuniform mesh used in our calculations.
-In the real geometry, mesh sizes vary smoothly between a maximum of $4~nm$ and a minimum of $0.75~nm$ in both directions, such that mesh size becomes finer beneath the top gate, as shown in lower panels of Fig. \ref{fig5}.
+We developed our own Finite-Volume Thomas-Fermi approximation (FV-TF) and Finite-Volume Schr{\"o}dinger-Poisson (FV-SP) codes.
+Fig. \ref{fig4} shows the primary nonuniform mesh used in our calculations.
+In the real geometry, mesh sizes vary smoothly between a maximum of $4~nm$ and a minimum of $0.75~nm$ in both directions, such that mesh size becomes finer beneath the top gate, as shown in lower panels of Fig. \ref{fig4}.
 Note that in the scaled geometry, mesh sizes vary between $4~m$ and $0.75~m$.

-Moreover, we set $\nu_s=2$ (spin) and $\nu_v=2$ which means only the lowest two-fold degenerate band $\Delta_2$ is considered (the crystal orientation [001] is along the z-axis)\cite{baykan2010strain}.
+Moreover, we set $\nu_s=2$ (spin) and $\nu_v=2$ which means only the lowest two-fold degenerate band $\Delta_2$ is considered (the crystal orientation [001] is along the z-axis)~\cite{baykan2010strain}.
 Our FV-TF model exhibits excellent convergence behavior, from higher to ultra-low temperatures, as shown in Fig 5(a).
 Depending on the temperature, the FV-TF model converged very quickly in 6 to 8 cycles (within a few seconds).
 We set the breaking condition as $V^{tol}_{TF}=10^{-5}~V$.

-Outputs, $\phi_{TF}$, and $n_{TF}$ (if electron-electron interaction is included) are employed as inputs in the FV-SP model.
+Outputs, $\phi_{TF}$, and $n_{TF}$ (without electron-electron interaction) are employed as inputs in the FV-SP model.
 The FV-SP method was found sensitive to the total number of quantum states ($n_Q$), such that the FV-SP did not converge for $n_Q<40$ at $T=80~K$.
 The FV-SP method requires two loop-breaking conditions to be adjusted at the outer and inner loops.
 Initially, the $V_{SC}^{tol}=V_{PR}^{tol}=10^{-5}~V$ is chosen as the breaking conditions.
 At different temperatures, we have carefully examined the convergence behavior of the inner and outer loops of FV-SP for multiple top gate voltages and electrochemical potentials.
 It has been understood that it is not a good idea to break the inner loop with a constant condition, particularly at ultra-low temperatures.
 Hence, one important question is: what is the best breaking condition for inner loops and how should we set the $V_{PR}^{tol}$?